 Remove PII data stored on the firm’s servers with only minor changes to their legacy application.
 The firm was already PCI compliant and wanted to reduce the amount of sensitive data stored locally.

+The firm modified their legacy application to use the AuricVault® service to tokenize and detokenize specific data fields.
 This change allowed the client to maintain their existing legacy system while reducing the amount of PCI and PII data stored on their servers.

 - Agents collect Personally Identifiable Information (PII) on a web page that submits that information to the Web Application.

 - The Web Application sends the individual pieces of PII to the AuricVault® service, and